elicatza/rainbow-hig.h/README.md

 Rainbow High a header only command line flag parser library.

 ## Goal
-Make flags in C gay.
+Make flags in C gay, like the rainbow flag.

 ## Roadmap
 - [X] Basic functionality